inet-framework/inet-tutorials/configurator/doc/step11.rst

 The routes in all three routers' routing tables are modified.
 Routes that would send packets the wrong way (i.e. not counter-clockwise in the triangle) are redirected to the other interface.
-In essence, all routers send out packets through their interface to the right (expect for packets destined to the connecting LAN.)
+In essence, all routers send out packets through their interface to the right (except for packets destined to the connecting LAN.)

 The modified XML configuration is in :download:`step11b.xml <../step11b.xml>` (see :download:`step11a\_dump.xml <../step11a_dump.xml>` for the original.)
-The differences between the original and the modified config files area displayed below (the original is shown in red).
+The differences between the original and the modified config files are displayed below (the original is shown in red).

 .. figure:: step11diff.png